-The Definitive Guide To Payday Reporting In New Zealand 2018
+The Definitive Guide To Payday Filing In New Zealand 2019

-The Definitive Guide To Payday Reporting In New Zealand 2018
+The Definitive Guide To Payday Filing In New Zealand 2019

 Inland Revenue has been making some changes to their processes recently, and if you’re involved in your organisation’s payroll, you are probably aware of them.
 New payday reporting legislation was announced in March 2018 and with it comes to some changes to how employers file employee and PAYE information to Inland Revenue.
 Payday filing has been optional since 1 April 2018 but will be compulsory for all New Zealand businesses that have employees with PAYE deductions from 1 April 2019.
 Many employers will need to adapt their current payroll processes to support payday filing.
 Get organised now – make sure you update your payroll processes in time so your business doesn’t get penalised.